Find the coordinates of the point where the curve 2x3+3y3=18xy2x^... | Channels for Pearson+

 Implicit Differentiation: Videos & Practice Problems

-Find the coordinates of the point where the curve has a vertical tangent line, not including the origin.
+Find the coordinates of the point where the curve has a horizontal tangent line, not including the origin.

-Find the coordinates of the point where the curve has a vertical tangent line, not including the origin.
+Find the coordinates of the point where the curve has a horizontal tangent line, not including the origin.